Samuelogeno/Samuelogeno/README.md

 Here is a quick look at what I'm up to:

-- 🔭 **I’m currently working on:** Physics-Based Model Predictive Control (MPC) for smart solar-powered irrigation, ESP32 hardware integrations (like my bird repellent system), and Kaggle data challenges.
+- 🔭 **I’m currently working on:** Physics-Based Model Predictive Control (MPC) for smart solar-powered irrigation, ESP32 hardware integrations (like AFRETEC's bird repellent system), and Kaggle data challenges.
-- 🌱 **I’m currently learning:** Upskilling in Machine Learning
+- 🌱 **I’m currently:** Upskilling in Machine Learning
 - 👯 **I’m looking to collaborate on:** Embedded systems, IoT solutions, Controls, Networking, or applied ML and NLP projects.
 - 💬 **Ask me about:** Electrical engineering, Control Systems (MPC), my exchange research experience at CentraleSupélec, or the history and philosophy of science (always happy to discuss Newton, Laplace, or Descartes!).
 - 📫 **How to reach me:** Let's connect on [LinkedIn](https://www.linkedin.com/in/samuel-ochor).